adbar/trafilatura/docs/crawls.rst

         focused crawling, enforces politeness rules, and navigates through websites.

 A tool aiming at the discovery of links by exploration and retrieval is commonly known as (web) crawler or spider.
 This process involves traversing the web to extract information and identify hyperlinks (URLs) for further exploration.
-A crawler keeps track of and permanently sorts the URLs seen in order to get to new leads.
-Essentially, a crawler is a sort of a virtual librarian which looks for info and catalogues it.
+A crawler keeps track of and permanently sorts the links seen in order to get to new leads.
+Essentially, a crawler is a sort of a virtual librarian which catalogues information.

 Prominent operators of web crawlers include search engine companies, which use them to build their search indexes.
 Additional applications include web archiving, data mining, and text analytics.
 In linguistic research, they can be used to build web corpora.